toptekkie/steamtruck.github.io/_posts/2019-12-12-What-I-Fixed-Today.md

 When received it arrived with a loose switch assembly, a spring and besides the flashlight body and battery holder not much else.

-Bsiclly it did not work!
+Basiclly it did not work!

 First - manufactured a small 4mm dia x 5mm aluminium tube inside the spring loaded switch activtor.